Selection and improvement of product formulae for best performance of quantum simulation: Background

 \subsection{Solution using Taylor expansion}

-Another solution method we use is based on computing the Taylor expansion of both the exact exponential and its product formula approximation with given $w_j$.
-This Taylor expansion is performed on both sides up to the desired order of approximation for the integrator.
-By imposing equality on terms of the same order we obtain a series of equations for $w_j$ which can be solved.
+Another solution method is based on computing the Taylor expansion of both the exact exponential and its product formula approximation with given $w_j$.
+This method is not normally used because it is much more computationally intensive than the symmetric BCH approach.
+Here, we describe how to effectively code this method for numerical solution.
+The Taylor expansion is performed on both sides up to the desired order of approximation for the integrator.
+By imposing equality on terms of the same order one can obtain a series of equations for $w_j$ which can be solved.
 For higher orders, a large number of simultaneous equations are obtained, so we need an automated way of generating them.

 To make precise the problem we are solving, denote as $\mathcal{T}_k[\cdot]$ the map giving the Taylor expansion in $t$ around $0$, truncated at order $k$, so

 We consider a sum of two operators $X+Y$, but this approach for solving for $w_j$ will also be sufficient to provide product formulae for sums of arbitrary numbers of terms.
 That is because the solutions must also be solutions of the equations derived using Yoshida's method, and as explained above those equations will be the same when considering sums of arbitrary numbers of terms.
 Now consider the ansatz operator of Yoshida from \cref{eq:Yoshida_ansatz}